Skip to main contentSkip to footer content

 In preparation for your first day, we recommend gathering the following information:

-- Assess the parking situation.
-If driving to campus, take a look at the campus map to get familiar with SJCC!
-Click here for more information about parking.
+• Assess the parking situation.
+If driving to campus, take a look at the campus map (PDF, opens in a new tab) to get familiar with SJCC.
+For more information about parking, visit our map, directions, and parking page.

-- Pick up a VTA Smart Pass.
+• Pick up a VTA Smart Pass.
 Students can get a VTA Smart Pass for $6.50 per semester (5 units or less) or $11.00 per semester (6+ units).
-Stop by the Welcome Center in the Student Center to get a VTA Eco Pass.
+Stop by the Welcome Center in the Student Center to get yours.

 If you have any questions, don't hesitate to contact our team.